Ecosystem-Infra/terraform-google-multi-port-managed-instance-group/README.md

 Modular Google Compute Engine managed instance group for Terraform.

-This repository is a fork, maintained in order to define a managed instance group with six service ports.
+This repository is a fork, maintained in order to define a managed instance group with seven service ports.

 ## Usage